shipping-docker/vessel/README.md

 ## Install

 Vessel is just a small set of files that sets up a local Docker-based dev environment per project.
-There is no thing to install globally, except Docker itself!
+There is nothing to install globally, except Docker itself!

-This is it!
+This is all there is to using it:

 ```bash
 composer require fideloper/vessel